hemanthk92/IDD-Fa18-Lab6/README.md

 ## Make the ChatBot your own

 **Describe what changes you made to the baseline chatbot here.
 Don't forget to push your modified code to this repository.**
+I made a chatbot that makes travel suggestions.
+I changed the questions to questions about a traveler's preferences for travel, like what climate, season and activities would they like to do.
+The chatbot matches the input text from the user to a travel destination by matching words and keywords.
+I added a few datatypes to store the user responses and I created a list of keywords for each destination.
+And in the matchDestination, I calculate the word frequency of the key words for each category and return the destination with the largest category.

 ## Record someone trying out your ChatBot